aditya-K2/gomp/docs/index.md

 ```
 ![Cover Art Position](./assets/default.png)

-Let's say upon opening goMP for the first time and your image is rendered this way.
+Let's say upon opening gomp for the first time and your image is rendered this way.

 Here the `Y` Position is too low hence we have to decrease the `ADDITIONAL_PADDING_Y` so that image will be rendered
 in a better position so we decrement the  `ADDITIONAL_PADDING_Y` by `9`